LucianoMalagola/Montecarlo-Stocks/README.md

 # Montecarlo Stocks Price Simulator
-A Python tool for simulating future stock or currency prices using Monte Carlo methods, with data from Yahoo Finance.
+A Python tool for simulating future stock prices or currency exchange values using Monte Carlo methods, with data from Yahoo Finance.

 ## DISCLAIMER